Adolf Hoel: Biography

 In 1933, he became a member of the Nasjonal Samling party of the former minister of defence, Vidkun Quisling, largely due to the Norwegian nationalist approach to the Norwegian occupation of a part of Greenland in the early 1930s.
 Hoel was appointed professor of the University of Oslo in 1940 and was rector of the university from 1941 to 1945, during the German occupation of Norway.
-He was the leading Norwegian researcher at Svalbard in the early 20th century, and in 1948 the Norges Svalbard- og Ishavsundersøkelser, which he had founded, became the Norwegian Polar Institute.
-He was President of the Norwegian Society for the Conservation of Nature from 1935 to 1945.
+In this position, he inhibited an extreme Nazification of the university and helped arrested students.
+Nevertheless his collaboration with the German occupation authorities was seen as condemnable by university members who thought that the university should participate more actively in peaceful resistance against the occupation.

+After the end of the occupation, on May 1945, Hoel was arrested and imprisoned at Grini until April 1946.
+He was tried for treason in May 1949 and was sentenced to 18 months in prison, with credit for time served.
+The main charges that he was convicted of were his membership in Nasjonal Samling and the fact that he had let the Nasjonal Samling authorities appoint him as rector of the university.
+He was stripped of all of his offices and positions, his professor title and was expelled from several organisations of which he had been a member.
+He was also deprived of the Order of Saint Olaf, which he had been awarded in 1938.
+After that, he lived a relatively reclusive life devoted to writing of monographs and articles.
+He also published a number of articles in different journals, both of scientific and political nature.

 After World War II, he finished his work for the Norwegian Polar Institute on the history of Svalbard (Svalbard.
 Svalbards historie 1596-1965) which was published as a three-volume set after his death.

+Adolf Hoel was run over by a car in Oslo in December 1963 and died of his injuries in a hospital on 19 February 1964.

 Honours

 The mineral hoelite, the Adolf Hoel Glacier in Greenland and the Hoel Mountains in Antarctica are named in his honour.